sk5s/weread/README.md

 ### Installation

 Install through apks in the release section, or install from app stores like Play store or F-droid(IzzyOnDroid).

+To use IzzyOnDroid, you can first install the [Droidify](https://github.com/Droid-ify/client/releases) F-droid client, or other F-droid client.

 <p align="right">(<a href="#top">back to top</a>)</p>